LuiseFreese/HackSouthCoastSummit/README.md

 - A gas station ran out of fuel
 - There is an issue at gas station (long queue)

-The gas stations are shown as red/amber/green pins on a map in a Power Apps canvas app
+The gas stations are shown as red/amber/green pins on a map in a PowerApps canvas app

-## Canvas App
+## PowerApps Canvas App

 * Uses the built-in maps component
 * Data is stored in Dataverse